 Although you may need to add some extra components to the course grade, in a SAIL class you can continue to assess students the same way that you always have, […]

-When in an active learning classroom your role is that of a facilitator.
-Instead of providing students with all the answers, it is your job to give them the background […]
+In an active learning classroom, your role is that of a facilitator.
+Instead of providing students with all the answers, it is your job to give them the background and […]

 Planning for your in-class activities requires thinking about your end-goals: What do you want your students to be able to do?
 Also consider why you want to do the activity […]